Using Multiworld Testing to find the perfect offer

 So how do you work out the absolute best offer at any given moment, given the individual and their current context?

 Short answer: machine learning.
 Shorter answer: testing.

 Most of us are familiar with A/B testing.
 You test one option against another until enough people choose either A or B for you to be confident it’s the best alternative.
 You then discard the less popular option and use the ‘winning’ option for the duration.
 This doesn’t consider context though, and it may take a while to capture sufficient data to be sure of the best possible offer.

 Multiworld testing and multi-armed bandits

-Plexure tests offers using Multiworld Testing.
+One way to experiment with offers is Multiworld Testing.
 This is significantly more complex than an A/B test, and to explain it we have to backtrack a bit and talk about probability - specifically bandits.

-Imagine you’re in a casino, having a pretty good time of it and looking to make your fortune.
+Imagine you’re in a casino looking to make your fortune.
 In front of you is a bank of slot machines: 1-armed bandits*.
 Because you’re not yet a millionaire, you want to maximize your gains from these machines; playing the machine(s) that will give you the most money.
 But because you’re just a rube, you don’t know in advance the odds of each machine paying out.
 The only way you can learn this is to play them.